PetoLau/jekyll-now/_posts/2019-11-10-Dangerous-streets-of-Bratislava-animated-maps-using-opendata.md

  * create animated maps using packages as `ggplot2`, `ggmap`, `gganimate`, and `magick`.

 I hope, you will use these information with your spatial-time series data combo for creating some interesting visualization :)

+The source code for this blog post can be found on [my GitHub repository](https://github.com/PetoLau/petolau.github.io/tree/master/_Rscripts).